 Forfeitures.
-Upon termination of employment, participants will forfeit the nonvested portion of their account balance and such balance will be held in a separate subaccount until the participant incurs a break in service of five full years, at which time the subaccount balance will be forfeited.
-If the participant resumes employment with United or an affiliate prior to incurring a break in service of five full years, such subaccount will be disregarded and the balance will be included in the participant's account.
+Upon termination of employment, participants will forfeit the nonvested portion of their account balance.
+If the participant incurs a break in service of five full years or takes a total distribution of their account, the nonvested portion of their account will also be forfeited.
+If the participant resumes employment with United or an affiliate prior to incurring a break in service of five full years, any forfeited amounts will be restored to the participant's account.
 Forfeitures occurring in a plan year will first be applied to restore the accounts of participants and any remaining forfeitures will be used to reduce the employer's contributions for the plan year in which the forfeiture occurs.
-Forfeited nonvested accounts totaled \$390 and \$2,025, at December 31, 2011 and 2010, respectively.
-For the year ended December 31, 2011, forfeitures of \$81,673 were applied to reduce United's employer contributions under the Plan.
+Forfeited nonvested accounts totaled \$5 and \$390 at December 31, 2012 and 2011, respectively.
+For the year ended December 31, 2012, forfeitures of \$93,929 were applied to reduce United's employer contributions under the Plan.